TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-02-05-how-to-run-symfony-processes-asynchronously.md

 id: 75
 title: "How to Run Symfony Processes Asynchronously"
 perex: '''
-    It takes quite a long time to split monorepo packages: exactly **420 s for 8 packages** of Symplify.
+    It takes quite a long time to split Symplify [monorepo](https://github.com/Symplify/Monorepo) packages: exactly **420 s for 8 packages** of Symplify.
     <br><br>
     Could we go 200 % faster by putting processes from serial to parallel?
 '''